FAQ - infrastructure

 Customize registration, login, password-reset pages

-We deliver the platform with default web apps for registration, login, password-reset and auth request.
+We provide default web apps for registration, login, password-reset and auth request.
 The code is available on https://github.com/pryv/app-web-auth3.

 The following pages will show the changes that you apply to this repository: